pizzawarrior/CAVIAR-Auto-Sales/README.md

 - docker volume create beta-data
 - docker-compose build
 - docker-compose up
+- open http://localhost:3000/ in your browser to view the application once the project is running in docker.

+# App Design

-## Design
+## Polling
+Pollers have been built for both microservices.
+They poll automobile data from the Inventory database every 60 seconds.

 ## Service Microservice
 The microservice for all actions and informaton related to the service department of the dealership.
 The primary actions are to add technicians, add appointments, and update appointment statuses.

 ### Service Models
 1. AutomobileVO: this is the model created by the poller function.
 It saves vin and sold status by pulling the data from the Automobile model in Inventory.